scjparker/scjparker.github.io/_news/2018_12_21_paper-genetics.md

 tag: accolades
 ---

 Our paper titled "Cell specificity of human regulatory annotations and their genetic effects on gene expression" is now accepeted in Genetics!
+We showed that stretch enhancers harbor small effect eQTL and large effect chromatinQTL, which has important implications for interpreting GWAS loci.